linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 2/UBS - Outside View on Analyst Forecasts (1).md

 # What about sell-side analysts' forecasts?

 In 2011, Bradshaw, Richardson and $\mathsf{Sloan}^4$ took the analysis of the accrual anomaly a step further, by specifically focusing on the forecasts made by sell-side analysts.
 They investigated in particular whether analysts' earnings forecasts reflected the statistically predictable mean reversion of earnings that contain a high accrual component.
 In addition to showing that the accrual anomaly was still alive and well, their results showed that sell-side analysts' forecast errors – defined as actual EPS minus consensus EPS – were systematically large and negative for firms with unusually high accruals, which is consistent with analysts failing to anticipate the subsequent earnings declines.

 # What is this report about?

 Sloan's work on the accrual anomaly is a beautiful early example of "quant meets fundamental".
 On the one hand it does not treat earnings and EPS forecasts as mere data points in a factor model, but instead delves into the more detailed mechanics of company fundamentals and GAAP financial statements, as fundamental analysts do.
 On the other, it uses data and statistics to make fundamental analysis more systematic, mitigating some of the well-documented biases to which human-made forecasts are prone.

 This report is about augmenting the "inside view" of the industry expert analyst with simple statistics – "base rates" – that can provide a sanity check or "outside view" on our forecasts.
 In many instances the uniqueness of the situation will absolutely demand an expert's inside view.
-On the whole, however, adopting the discipline of systematically sense-checking forecasts against the corresponding base rates will lead to better a better forecasting record.
+On the whole, however, adopting the discipline of systematically sense-checking forecasts against the corresponding base rates will lead to a better forecasting record.

 The report starts with a brief review of the need for forecasts in active equity investing, as well as the nature of the forecasts required by the two main investment approaches.
 After setting the stage, we proceed to highlight the most impactful findings of leading psychologists' applied research on human forecast bias, defining the concept of base rates in the process.
 The rest of the report zooms in on which value drivers we should care about most, how to go about calculating base rates for those value drivers, and how to combine the base rate information with a situation-specific, inside view.